Five Critical Supply Chain Planning Steps

-Five Critical Supply Chain Planning Steps

 Broadly, the typical sales and operations planning steps are:

 - Define Your Plan using demand planning and statistical forecasting and generate a plan aligned with seasonality and product life cycle trends

 - Agree on an Inventory Strategy to achieve desired service levels by defining statistical safety stocks and reorder point replenishment models.

 - Optimize the Supply Plan by rebalancing inventory across sites to resolve supply gaps.

 - Manage Your Constraints to ensure that there is enough capacity to fulfill demand increases and balance worker capacity with material levels

 - Make Decisions by evaluating financial trade-offs to maximize revenue and optimize inventory management

 Sales and operations planning typically starts with the sales aspect.
 The sales team will set its desired goals and present them to the rest of the planning team.
 The demand planning team analyzes the market and uses sophisticated statistical forecasting tools to create an unbiased forecast.
 Then, the sales and demand teams discuss the differences in their findings.

 For example, the sales team might plan to ship 5,000 widgets a month, but the demand team might point out that historically the company has shipped 4,000 widgets a month.
 The difference might be driven by market expansion, movement into new markets, planned promotions or other reasons.

 Then the whole team decides on an appropriate demand level the company can support.
 It is important for the whole team to look at the long-term trends too.
-For example, although demand may be expected to decline in the next quarter, there could be a projected spike the following quarter.
+For example, although customer demand may be expected to decline in the next quarter, there could be a projected spike the following quarter.
 Therefore, it's important not to scale down too much just to have to scramble to scale up later.

 In some cases, the decision might be to forego attaining the highest potential sales level because the inventory or manufacturing investment might be too much.
 There certainly are constraints and business trade-offs to every option.
 The planners need to evaluate those trade-offs and determine what will work best for the company.